naziajassim/naziajassim.github.io/_pages/cv.md

 Training and Workshops
 ===
 * 2020: Computational Psychiatry Course 2020 (virtual) organized by the Translational Neuromodeling Unit, University of Zurich & ETH Zurich, Switzerland
-* 2020: An Introduction to Machine Learning, Bioinformatics Training, University of Cambridge, UK
+* 2020: An Introduction to Machine Learning, Bioinformatics Training, University of Cambridge
-* 2019: Data Manipulation and Visualisation in R, Bioinformatics Training, University of Cambridge, UK
+* 2019: Data Manipulation and Visualisation in R, Bioinformatics Training, University of Cambridge
 * 2019: Computational Psychiatry Course 2020 organized by the Translational Neuromodeling Unit, University of Zurich & ETH Zurich, Switzerland
         * Practical tutorials: Bayesian Learning using the Hierarchical Gaussian Filter (HGF, TNU Tapas) Reinforcement Learning & Decision-Making using the hBayesDM Package
-* 2019: Introduction to Scientific Figure Design, ioinformatics Training, University of Cambridge, UK
+* 2019: Introduction to Scientific Figure Design, ioinformatics Training, University of Cambridge
-* 2018: MRI Safety, Wolfson Brain Imaging Centre, University of Cambridge, UK
+* 2018: MRI Safety, Wolfson Brain Imaging Centre, University of Cambridge
-* 2018: MRI Safety, MRC Cognition and Brain Sciences Unit, University of Cambridge, UK
+* 2018: MRI Safety, MRC Cognition and Brain Sciences Unit, University of Cambridge